Mufasir123/DT-Assignment/README.md

 Thansks for give me this opportunity

-Setup in other devices
+Setup Instructions
-1. Open github url
+* Open github url
-2.Go to code drop down button
+* Go to code drop down button
-3.Download Zip file or copy url and past in terminal 4.To clone file open file in vs code or any open terminal write clone space url that you copied after clone open index.html by clicking live server 5.you will redirect to home page.
+* Download Zip file or copy url and past in terminal
+* To clone file open file in vs code or any open terminal write clone space url that you copied after clone open index.html by clicking live server
+* you will redirect to home page.

 Lets start with the Navbar